"Live Your Dream Scholarship Award"

 We recognize the difficulty one may experience to succeed in college.
 The chapter provides its award recipients with the support and assistance needed to succeed.
 The chapter’s goal is to ensure that more students have the opportunity to earn a college degree.

 The Washington DC Metro Area Alumni Chapter awards this scholarship to area students that have been accepted to the University or, are currently enrolled at FVSU.
 Fort Valley State University is one of Georgia’s three public Historically Black Colleges and Universities (HBCUs) and the state’s only 1890 land-grant institution.
+The scholarship is a yearly scholarship and not a full four-year scholarship.

 To be eligible to apply for the “Live Your Dream” Scholarship Award, students must meet the below listed criteria: